-From 1 March 2018, a PSE account member can use his PSEA funds to repay the outstanding principal loan and interest charged to the Government education loans (i.e Tuition Fee Loan, Study Loan and Overseas Student Programme Loan) and/or approved financing schemes (i.e loans under the CPF Education Scheme) taken for his studies in the Autonomous Universities, Polytechnics, ITE and Art Institutions upon graduation or has left the institution.
-In FY 2021, 2,548 (FY 2020: 1,837) of PSE account members had used their PSEA funds to repay their loans.
+From 1 March 2018, PSE account member can use his PSEA funds to repay the outstanding principal loan and interest charged to the Government education loans (i.e Tuition Fee Loan, Study Loan and Overseas Student Programme Loan) and/or approved financing schemes (i.e loans under the CPF Education Scheme) taken for his studies in the Autonomous Universities, Polytechnics, ITE and Art Institutions upon graduation or has left the institution.
+In FY 2022, 1,998 (FY 2021: 2,548) of PSE account members had used their PSEA funds to repay their loans.

-(A Fund established under the Education Endowment and Savings Schemes Act, Chapter 87A)
+(A Fund established under the Education Endowment and Savings Schemes Act 1992)